 For your residential rehab programme, a number of concentrated weeks or months will be a wise period to set aside.
 Yet, for your entire recovery experience, you must be patient and willing to dedicate yourself for longer.

-This recommendation will be made whether you select a reputable drug and alcohol rehab in Carlisle or our rehab clinic, down to the necessary achievements of recovery milestones.
+This recommendation will be made whether you select a reputable drug and alcohol rehab in Carlisle or our rehab hospital, down to the necessary achievements of recovery milestones.

 How difficult will drug and alcohol withdrawal be?